1. About hydrocortisone injections

 - are trying to get pregnant, are already pregnant or you are breastfeeding

-- have recently been in contact with someone with shingles, chickenpox or measles (unless you're sure you are immune to these infections)
+- have recently been in contact with someone with chickenpox, shingles or measles (unless you're sure you are immune to these infections)

-- have recently had, or will soon have, any vaccinations
+- have recently had, or you're due to have, any vaccinations

-Hydrocortisone can make some health problems worse so it's important that your doctor monitors you.
+Hydrocortisone injections can make some health problems worse so it's important that your doctor monitors you.